zicklag/rust-tutorials/book/appendix-a.md

 ## Proposal for Creating a Stable Rust Dynamic Linking Strategy

+> **Note:** This is just a draft for my thoughts about a way to make dynamic linking more stable and usable in Rust.

 The largest problem with dynamically linking Rust libraries, as far as I understand it, is that there is no stable ABI for Rust right now and, according to some, there may never be.
 Still dynamic linking is very useful in my use-case of creating a Rust plugin system, where plugins have access to the applications full Rust interface.

 > My proposal is to provide a way to tell the Rust compiler to automatically expose all public Rust interfaces in a crate over the C ABI and also provide a way to import the external crate over the C ABI.